Class: DLinked::List

 Returns:

-The value at the index, an array of values for a slice, or nil if the single index is out of bounds.
+The value at the index, or ‘nil` if out of bounds.

 Parameters: